Thecoolwolf2017/nuclearesOA-API/README.md

 5. Under **Actions**, choose **Upload action** and select `nucleares-gpt.zip` (or directly upload `GPT/action.yaml`).
 6. When prompted for authentication, add a secret named `CommandToken` with the same value you configured in the API (`COMMAND_TOKEN`).
 This ensures command endpoints require the shared header `X-Command-Token`.
 7. Save the GPT and use the built-in tester to call `/groups` or `/state` with a small `limit` to confirm the connection before sharing it with others.
+8. Update the GPT description/instructions so human operators know they must approve real-world control actions manually.

+## Verify the end-to-end setup
+- With the sender running, hit `GET /api/state` (optionally `?flat=true&limit=5`) and confirm the response shows `last_updated` and a handful of variables.
+- Trigger a test command through the GPT or a manual `POST /api/commands` and watch the sender log (`CMD[...]
+OK/FAIL`) to make sure the command loop is functioning.
+- If the GPT reports pagination warnings, supply `limit`/`cursor` parameters as documented above.

 ## Privacy
 This API is designed **only for simulation/gameplay purposes**.